fernanqv/WRF2run_framework/postprocess/README.md

 ## Access

-The code is currently hosted on a **private GitLab repository**.
+The code is currently hosted on a **[private GitLab repository](https://icg4geo.icg.kfa-juelich.de/ExternalRepos/pCMORizer/-/tree/josipa?ref_type=heads)**.
-Access is required for future users as the repository is **not public**.
+Access is required for future users, and can be granted only by Klaus Görgen via email.

 ## Reporting Issues